 How do I find editors?

-Well, if you’re here, you’ve found one. 🙂 But I like to recommend checking the acknowledgments pages in your favorite self-published books, as well as browsing the forums on www.kboards.com in the Writer’s Cafe to find some recommendations.
-I also strongly suggest taking advantage of free sample edits (usually 500-1,000 words of a novel-length work) from editors you’re considering, checking out the works in editors’ portfolios, and asking them any questions you may have to see whether you will work well together.
+Other than me (haha), I recommend checking the acknowledgments pages in your favorite self-published books, or contacting the authors to ask who they’ve used and would recommend.
+I also strongly suggest taking advantage of free sample edits (usually 1,000-3,000 words of a novel-length work) from editors you’re considering, checking out the works in editors’ portfolios, and asking them any questions you may have to see whether you will work well together.

 Which genres do you accept?

 Not every editor is right for every manuscript and vice versa, so I only accept manuscripts I believe are a good fit.
-For developmental editing, I work primarily with fantasy, science fiction, and romance.
-For line editing, copy editing, and proofreading, I’m open to most genres of fiction, except horror.
-(Just ask!)
-Profanity, violence, and mature content are acceptable.
+For manuscript critiques, I only work with fantasy and science fiction.
+For copyediting and proofreading, I’m open to all genres of fiction, and make decisions on a case by case basis.

 At this time, I do not work with poetry, plays, screenplays, or most non-fiction (except memoir) beyond proofreading.